SeismicSource/sourcespec/docs/theoretical_background.rst

 range <https://en.wikipedia.org/wiki/Interquartile_range>`__ rule.

-Source radius and Brune static stress drop
+Source radius and static stress drop
 ------------------------------------------
-The Brune static stress drop :math:`\Delta \sigma` is computed under the assumption of a circular rupture of radius :math:`a`.
+The static stress drop :math:`\Delta \sigma` is computed under the assumption of a circular rupture of radius :math:`a`.
 The model of :cite:t:`Brune1970` provides an expression for the source radius (equation 31 in :cite:t:`Madariaga2011`):